wix-prototypers/prototypers_prototypes-icons/README.md

 # prototypers_prototypes-icons
-This Project helps us to add icons from different libraries in wix to our prototypes easily and conveniently.
+This project helps us to add icons from different libraries in wix to our prototypes easily and conveniently.

 ### How to Use?
 1. Copy the relevant CSS link (CDN link) to your prototype project: